zatosource/ide-vscode/README.md

 click hot-deployment of the active Python source file to a Zato cluster specified in your workspace or global configuration.

-It relies on Zato 3.0's `ide-deploy` endpoint, which is additionally available as an add-on for pre-3.0 Zato releases.
-For Zato 2.0 releases or earlier, please consult
-<a href="https://github.com/zatosource/zato-labs">the zato-labs repository</a>.
+## Prerequisites

+All Zato versions are supported.
+For Zato 3.0+, there are no prerequisites.

+With Zato 2.0 or earlier, follow steps below:

+* Deploy <a href="https://github.com/zatosource/zato-labs/blob/main/ide-deploy/ide_deploy.py">this service</a> to a Zato cluster

+* Mount the newly deployed service on an HTTP channel with a URL path of /ide-upload

+* Continue to Setup section below

 ## Setup